 At Death’s Door, Prolonging Life Can Be Evil

 Conversely, when a sick person’s life becomes filled with irreversible pain and chronic suffering, it can become evil to prolong his or her life by the “heroic” use of high tech and high-cost technology.

 The Way of Continuing Creation says that every rational person has the right to end their own life.
 This includes the naming of specific other people to handle this process in the event that the suffering person has become incapacitated.

 It is increasingly common to prepare a “Medical Directive,” “Advance Healthcare Directive,” or “Living Will” in which you state whether or not you want to receive “extreme medical interventions” (such as the use of ventilators, feeding tubes, or cardiopulmonary resuscitation) that you feel will inappropriately prolong your life to no good end.
-The Path of G>O>D> endorses the right of competent individuals to choose the time and method of their own death.
+Our Spiritual Path endorses the right of competent individuals to choose the time and method of their own death.
 (See also our earlier remarks in this Essay about wills and final directives.)

 Warfare and Violent Crime Can Be Evil

 Death by human violence (crime and warfare) is widespread across the Earth and across history.
 Attacking for conquest and subjugation are evil; defending for life and liberty are most likely not.